iamh2o/mirrormirror/README.md

 ### Behavior
 _in addition to the shared tool behavior described above_
 - The icon menu reports back the starting `lat/long`, current `lat/long`, the current distance(km) from the starting point and the distance(km) threshold.
-- NOTE: location information is gathered from the CoreLocation framework, which is not as accurate as GPS per se, and its behavior can be a bit unpredictable based on what resourece is being used to assert location (which can change).
+- NOTE: location information is gathered from the CoreLocation framework, which is not as accurate as GPS per se, and its behavior can be a bit unpredictable based on what resource is being used to assert location (which can change).
   - I have tested having this tool run on my laptop on my wireless network, moving to use my cellphone as a hotspot, and traveling with the laptop a few miles away from the starting point.
 It worked, but the distance calculations seemed to be not super precise.
 I would suggest using 0.15km as the threshold for remaining within a few blocks of the starting point.

 ### Tool Script